 As with most chicken-and-egg problems, it is hard to know which came first.
 Did Jews and other Euro-ethnics become white because they became middle-class?
 That is, did money whiten?
 Or did being incorporated into an expanded version of whiteness open up the economic doors to middle class status?
 Clearly, both tendencies were at work.

 One very sad–and very important–note: African American veterans were denied the benefits of the GI Bill, the affordable mortgage programs of the FHA, and even Social Security.
-(It’s no accident that domestic workers and farm laborers were not covered by Social Security–it’s how most African Americans supported themselves when the program was founded in the 1930s.)
+(It’s no accident that domestic workers and farm laborers were not covered by Social Security–it’s how most African Americans and many Latinos and Asians supported themselves when the program was founded in the 1930s.)
 Federal programs designed to expand the middle class transformed the lives of millions of Americans in the post-war era–but only for those who were “White” (Katznelson, 2006).

 Intentionally marginalizing other people, leaving them out of the American Dream, is the reason that the Rev. Dr. Jamie Washington, of Washington Consulting Group, doesn’t talk about minority groups.
 Being in the minority isn’t the point.
-He talked about “minoritized” groups, to emphasize the point that their status is sociopolitical, not mathematical, and intentional, not accidental.
+He talks about “minoritized” groups, to emphasize the point that their status is sociopolitical, not mathematical, and intentional, not accidental.